rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular-verification---base.md

 substance <- Potential_substances[3]

 source("baseScripts/initWorld_onlyMolec.R")

+World$substance <- substance
 ```

 ## Compare k’s

 When comparing k’s between R and excel, the goal is that the relative
-difference is less than 1 percentile for each k.
-The reason is that
+difference is less than 0.001 for each k.
+The reason is that smaller
-smaller differences often are a result of differences in rounding values
+differences often are a result of differences in rounding values between
-between excel and R, and not the result of mistakes in calculations or
+excel and R, and not the result of mistakes in calculations or different
-different input values.
-In this vignette two types of k’s are compared:
+input values.
+In this vignette two types of k’s are compared: diagonal
-diagonal k’s and from-to k’s.
+k’s and from-to k’s.

 At the time of this verification, some improvements were already made in
 the R version versus the excel version.
 This meant that some k’s differ